 - Improvement of the current quality level of logging plans.

-- Ability for the Users to utilize this information in their own GIS system without the need of additional IT projects.
+- Ability for the Users to utilize this information in their own GIS systems without the need of additional IT projects.

 Service/ system concept